0xumarkhatab/SlopeLeverage/README.md

 Decrement the number of tokens because this token will be burnt.

-For selling token , the contract has to be approved by the owner of the token ( we will see in frontend integration) <br/>
+For selling token , the contract has to be approved by the owner of the token ( we will see this in frontend integration) <br/>
 So, when the contract burns the token , it's allowance should be reduced .<br/>
-That's what `_spendAllowance` function does.
+That's what the `_spendAllowance` function does.

 Then we do burn the token and send the payment to the user / owner of the token.